nikkikobako/MS2-Rescue-Me/README.md

 [View the live project here.](#)

-This site is to showcase the animals avaialble for rescue at the Rescue Me Centre.
+This site is to showcase the animals available for rescue at the Rescue Me Centre.

 <h2 align="center"><img src="#"></h2>